 Blurb: “Set in the United States District Court for the Southern District of New York, aka “The Mother Court,” the drama follows brand-new lawyers working for both the defense and the prosecution handling the most high-profile and high-stakes federal cases in the country — all as their lives intersect in and out of the courtroom.”

-—One of my long-time faves, Amy Acker, is set to star in The Gifted, another show from Marvel comics (but not with Joss Whedon at the helm) on Fox in 2017.
+—One of my long-time faves, Amy Acker, is set to star in The Gifted, another show from Marvel comics (but not with Joss Whedon at the helm) (on Fox, premiers 10/2/17), co-parenting [with Stephen Moyer (True Blood)] a troupe of mutant children.
 Probably too much violence and fighting, but we’ll give it a try.

-Also stars some others I/we have liked: Stephen Moyer (True Blood), Coby Bell (Burn Notice), Sean Teale (Reign, Incorporated), Emma Dumont (Aquarius, Bunheads).
+Also stars some others I/we have liked: Coby Bell (Burn Notice), Sean Teale (Reign, Incorporated), Emma Dumont (Aquarius, Bunheads).

 Says it’s about “a suburban couple whose ordinary lives are rocked by the sudden discovery that their children possess mutant powers.
 Forced to go on the run from a hostile government, the family joins up with an underground network of mutants and must fight to survive.”

 —FOX plans to air a LIVE production of the Tony-award-winning musical, RENT, some time this next year.
 Well-worth watching, I’m sure.

 —I’m kind of bored with autistic savant characters (they’re EVERYWHERE, now, aren’t they?), but this series may be interesting, despite the trite trope.
 The Good Doctor premiers on ABC starring Freddie Highmore in the title role, and including a couple of familiar faces [Richard Schiff (The West Wing) and Hill Harper (Covert Affairs, CSI: NY)], so we’ll try it.